 For one thing, all hands are needed during busy times.
 I have a leading position, but I am also a nurse and able to help on busy days.
 Unfortunately, I often do not get the chance to do so when it is required.
-Further, I make appointments with outpatients a few times a month in order to relieve the pressure on other nurses in the outpatient clinic.
-Combining the administrative and the nursing tasks enables me to use my professional knowledge when meeting patients and maintaining my clinical skills, and I further get to gain insights and uphold a form of acknowledgement at department meetings, when staff members discuss professional problems and questions, since they know that I also "encounter" these goal, regardless of education and position: We are here for the patients and that is only possible, if we work together and help each other with all the tasks related to patient care.
+Further, I make appointments with outpatients a few times a month to relieve the pressure on other nurses in the outpatient clinic.
+Combining the administrative and the nursing tasks enables me to use my professional knowledge when meeting patients and maintaining my clinical skills, and I further get to gain insights and uphold a form of acknowledgement at department meetings, when staff members discuss professional problems and questions, since they know that I also "encounter" these problems.
+Ultimately, I want the staff to know that we all have the same goal, regardless of education and position: We are here for the patients and that is only possible, if we work together and help each other with all the tasks related to patient care.